Step One: Take the Eligibility Quiz & Receive Your Grantseeker Credentials

 What to include in a Letter of Inquiry

-A narrative, no longer than 10,500 characters (including spaces), that includes
+A narrative, no longer than three pages of 12pt Times Roman type (roughly 1600 words or 11,000 characters including spaces), that includes

 - Project description including information about how you will collaborate